AgalmicVentures/NanoPcap/README.md

 	                        Add a certain number of bytes for each packet record.
 	  -o DATA_OFFSET, --data-offset DATA_OFFSET
 	                        Offset of the data to include.
+	  -x DATA_END_OFFSET, --data-end-offset DATA_END_OFFSET
+	                        Offset from the end of the data to include.
 	  -H, --no-header       Do not output the header.
 	  -R, --no-records      Do not output records.
+	  -a, --append          Append to the file (implies no header).
+	  --link-type LINK_TYPE
+	                        A value to set the link type in the header to (e.g. 1 for Ethernet, 228 for IPv4, 229 for IPv6).
 	  -s START, --start START
 	                        Start time as either epoch nanoseconds or a datetime (with only microsecond resolution).